chrisgrieser/nvim-origami/README.md

 <a href="https://dotfyle.com/plugins/chrisgrieser/nvim-origami">
 <img alt="badge" src="https://dotfyle.com/plugins/chrisgrieser/nvim-origami/shield"/></a>

-A collection of Quality-of-life features related to folding.
+A collection of quality-of-life features related to folding.

+<img alt="Showcase" width=75% src="https://github.com/user-attachments/assets/64da0d38-c220-44e3-ac50-20f9df835c8a">

 ## Features
-<img alt="Showcase" width=75% src="https://github.com/user-attachments/assets/64da0d38-c220-44e3-ac50-20f9df835c8a">

 - Use the **LSP to provide folds**, with Treesitter as fallback if the LSP does not provide folding information (and indent-based folding as fallback if neither is available).